 Our service model promotes the delivery of services at the community level by community-based workers.
 Tikinagan hires and trains local First Nation members to be frontline workers, supervisors and senior managers within the agency.
 We are working to develop as many resources as possible at the community level, including community offices with supervisors and front line staff; training opportunities for staff and foster parents; regular, specialized and treatment foster homes; and, agency-operated homes and Youth Healing Centres for children in care.
 Services are culturally responsive and supportive of traditional values and customs.

 Within all aspects of service delivery, workers are expected to consult with the Elders for their wisdom, guidance, teachings and direction.
 Since a core value of our model is accountability to the First Nations, Tikinagan workers are required to consult with the First Nations on all case management decisions.
-First Nations are involved in all child welfare cases and work with Tikinagan to develop service plans for families and placement options and plans of care for children in care.
+First Nations are involved in all child well-being cases and work with Tikinagan to develop service plans for families and placement options and plans of care for children in care.

 Customary care is an integral element of Mamow Obiki-ahwahsoowin.
 Within the customary care system, the First Nation Chief and Council have the authority to declare children to be placed in Tikinagan care when removal from their home is required.
 The First Nation, parents, Mamow Obiki-ahwahsoowin caregivers and children in care sign a Mamow Obiki-ahwahsoowin Care Agreement for children coming into the agency's care.
 Mamow Obiki-ahwahsoowin care presents a viable alternative to the mainstream Court system.
 However, Tikinagan retains the authority to apprehend children and to use the Court system as a last resort to ensure that children are protected.

 The relationship between the First Nations and Tikinagan is spelled out in protocols that are being developed in unique ways with each First Nation.